dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 - You have the dbt Semantic Layer [configured](/docs/use-dbt-semantic-layer/setup-sl) in your dbt project.
 - You have a dbt Cloud environment with the [job scheduler](/docs/deploy/job-scheduler) enabled.
 - You have a [saved query](/docs/build/saved-queries) and [export configured](/docs/build/saved-queries#configure-exports) in your dbt project.
 In your configuration, leverage [caching](/docs/use-dbt-semantic-layer/sl-cache) to cache common queries, speed up performance, and reduce compute costs.
 - You have the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) installed.
-Note, exports aren't supported in dbt Cloud IDE yet.
+Note, that exports aren't supported in dbt Cloud IDE yet.

 ## Run exports